Tympan/Tympan_Rev_F_Hardware/README.md

 It is advised to close the Adafruit App after the upload process is complete, and then restart if you intend to use it again right away.

-## Compiling the Fimrware
+## Compiling the Firmware
 Ideally, you do not need to compile the firmware; you would just use the pre-compiled HEX file already included with this repository.
 But, if you do need to re-compile:
 * Install the Arduino IDE.
 * Via the Arduino "Boards Manager", install support for "Adafruit nRF52".
+  * In the Arduino IDE, go under the File menu and choose "Preferences"
+  * Under "Additional Board Manager URL", add https://adafruit.github.io/arduino-board-index/package_adafruit_index.json
+  * Restart the Arduino IDE
+  * Open the Boards Manager from the Tools -> Board menu and install 'Adafruit nRF52 by Adafruit'
-* Cone this "Tympan Rev F Hardware" repo to your local computer
+* Clone this "Tympan Rev F Hardware" repo to your local computer

 Once everything is installed, use the Arduino IDE to open "nRF52840_firmware.ino" that is here in the Tympan Rev F repository.
 You need to tell the Arduino IDE what hardware you are programming for:
 * Under the "Tools" menu, choose "Board" and set it to "Adafruit Feather nRF52840 Express".